Growing Tiny Red & Yellow Currant Tomatoes

-If you’ve not yet heard of ‘Red Currant‘ and ‘Yellow Currant‘ tomatoes then you’re in for a treat.
-These unusual heirloom plants are the ancestors of modern tomato varieties and produce literally hundreds of fruits the size of a marble or smaller.
+If you’ve not yet heard of currant tomatoes then you’re in for a treat!
+These unusual tomatoes are the ancestors of modern tomato varieties and produce literally hundreds of fruits the size of a marble or smaller.
 Found growing wild on a Peruvian beach in 1707, their petite size makes them perfect for snacking and adding whole to recipes.
+This is my experience growing them in my 4×6′ greenhouse including what to expect with plug plants from a UK plant and seed supplier.

 - Currant tomatoes grow in the same way as other cordon tomatoes

-- If the side shoots are not pinched out the plants will grow wild and bushy
+- Pinch out the side shoots or the plants will grow wild and bushy

 - I grew red and yellow types and the fruits of both were crisp and semi-sweet